vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 (where it's not just the weight of the load but the awkward way it hangs which means I need to use grip strength).

-## Current protocol and status as of 2025-12-29
+## Current protocol and status as of 2026-03-14

 ### First of 3-day cycle: 150 lb and 100 lb close-and-hold with all fingers (focus on maintaining)

-I do this sequence every alternating day in the morning, with the steps in quick succession:
+I do this sequence every alternating day in the morning, with the steps in quick succession.
+In all cases, I close (or get as far toward closed as I can) and hold (for as long as I can).

-* Right hand on 150 lb: I close and keep closed for about 19 to 40 seconds (as long as I can).
+* Right hand on 150 lb: I close and keep closed for about 19 to 40 seconds.
 I usually average about 22 to 30 seconds.

-* Left hand on 150 lb: I close and keep closed for about 12 to 30 seconds (as long as I can).
+* Left hand on 150 lb: I close and keep closed for about 12 to 30 seconds.
 I usually average about 17 to 23 seconds.

-* Right hand on 100 lb: I close and keep closed for about 25 to 45 seconds (as long as I can).
+* Right hand on 100 lb: I close and keep closed for about 25 to 55 seconds.
 I usually average about 30 to 40 seconds.
 If I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

-* Left hand on 100 lb: I close and keep closed for about 20 to 40 seconds (as long as I can).
+* Left hand on 100 lb: I close and keep closed for about 20 to 45 seconds.
 I usually average about 25 to 35 seconds.
 If I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

 #### Repetition swap-in for this cycle